• Skip to primary navigation

 Backyard chicken farmers who simply want eggs should look to the Leghorn breed.

-Not only do they produce over 300 eggs on average annually, they produce extra large eggs as well.
+Not only do they produce over 300 eggs on average annually, but they also produce extra-large eggs.

 With that said, leghorn chickens have a reputation for flightiness and nervousness.
 They can also make a lot of noise.
 If you live in a city or suburb, your neighbours might not appreciate this.